 Why Become a Medical Assistant?

-There are many reasons to become a Medical Assistant, with the first and foremost reason being that Medical Assistantship is one of the fastest-growing fields in the country!
+There are many reasons to become a Medical Assistant, with the first and foremost reason being that Medical Assistants are one of the fastest-growing fields in the country!

 Job growth outlook in New York: 27% (faster than average)

 How much do Medical Assistants make in NY on average? $32,100

 Becoming a Medical Assistant is thus one of the most secure career moves you can make.